restackio/starter-superset/README.md

 ## About Restack

-Restack is the platform to run your favorite open source products.
-By leveraging Restack, you can easily build, deploy, and manage your Superset instances in a scalable Kubernetes-based infrastructure managed for you.
+[Restack](https://www.restack.io/) is the platform to run your favorite open source products: Build your custom image, scale cost-efficiently with no downtime and upgrade seamlessly to the latest release.

 ## Features